elastic/ecs/rfcs/text/0023-match_only_text-data-type.md

 # 0023: Migrate `text` fields to `match_only_text`
 <!-- Leave this ID at 0000.
 The ECS team will assign a unique, contiguous RFC number upon merging the initial stage of this RFC. -->

-- Stage: **1 (draft)** <!-- Update to reflect target stage.
+- Stage: **2 (candidate)** <!-- Update to reflect target stage.
 See https://elastic.github.io/ecs/stages.html -->
-- Date: **2021-07-15** <!-- The ECS team sets this date at merge time.
+- Date: **2021-07-19** <!-- The ECS team sets this date at merge time.
 This is the date of the latest stage advancement. -->

 <!--
 As you work on your RFC, use the "Stage N" comments to guide you in what you should focus on, for the stage you're targeting.
 Feel free to remove these comments as you go along.
 -->

 Indexing `message` fields as the `text` type in security and application logs consume significant disk space.
-Part of the disk space spent is on indexing to support scoring and phrase queries, which aren't often used in logging use cases.
+Part of the disk space spent is on indexing to support scoring and phrase queries, which logging use cases don't frequently use.
 Elasticsearch 7.14 introduces a new field type called `match_only_text`, a more space-efficient variant of the `text` field type for these logging-focused use cases.

 This RFC proposes migrating existing ECS `text` fields to `match_only_text`.
 Most current ECS datasets are focused heavily on logging use cases, and we can pass these disk space savings onto users by migrating `text` fields to `match_only_text` by default in ECS.
-Upcoming changes in Elasticsearch will default to indexing the `message` field as `match_only_text`, and this change in ECS will also align better with this new stack default.
+In addition, upcoming changes in Elasticsearch will default to indexing the `message` field as `match_only_text`, and this change in ECS will also align better with this new stack default.

 <!--
 Stage 1: If the changes include field additions or modifications, please create a folder titled as the RFC number under rfcs/text/.
 This will be where proposed schema changes as standalone YAML files or extended example mappings and larger source documents will go as the RFC is iterated upon.